-Beyerdynamic is synonymous with German precision and there’s little question that their headphones are favored among avid listeners.
+Beyerdynamic is synonymous with German precision and there’s little question their headphones are favored products among avid listeners.
 Then there’s the matter of gaming headsets, a category dominated by everything not subtle about audio with aggressive looks and even more booming presentation.
-Knowing this, the CUSTOM Game is a different type of headset than what we’re accustomed to.
+Knowing this, their CUSTOM Game Interactive Gaming Headset is a different type of headset than what we’re accustomed to.

 Looks Like a Beyerdynamic